mrowe/mikerowecode.com/_posts/2005-06-06-adium-netnewswire-script.md

+---
+layout: post
-Adium script to insert NetNewsWire URL
+title: Adium script to insert NetNewsWire URL
+---

 I quite often find myself reading feeds in [NetNewsWire][] and find something I want to share with a "buddy" in an [Adium][] chat.
 Adium